 Chickens, little chicks and clucking, doting hens, and proud, strutting roosters, ambled about in the dirt path and in the backyard.
 The henhouse was dilapidated, having been cobbled together by eager, but somewhat clumsy hands, and was painted egg-yolk yellow in long streaks and dots and splashes, as if a child had used it as an art project.
 A few fruit trees, apples and oranges and pears, sat in clusters near the house, shading it somewhat.
 By each tree was a sort of container for collecting fruit: a dented lunch pail, an old wicker basket with a handle, and even an old cowboy hat, the brim looking to have been chewed leisurely by a dog.
-A dark-skinned man with a crooked back and a mean glare was waving a stick at a few birds who'd started trying to land in the apple tree, pecking at the fruit with sharp little beaks.
+A dark-skinned man with a crooked back and a mean glare was waving a stick with furious gusto at a few birds who'd started trying to land in the apple tree, pecking at the fruit with sharp little beaks.

 There was an old man sitting nearby, tending a large, lopsided rectangle of moist brown earth, the ground bulging with carrots, squash, and cabbages.
 There were a few tall wooden stakes in the ground, around which grapevines and pea plants were slowly winding around like thin snakes.
 Old, worn fingers washed a little bowl of green peas, one at a time, as he whistled softly.
 The dog next to him, an aging Basset hound with a drooping face and soulful eyes, whined softly and draped himself across the old man's legs, before falling asleep, breath whistling like an ancient wind-chime as he snored.
 The garden hoe next to the old man's feet was caked with coffee-dark earth from being dragged through the dirt earlier.